Promeos/The_World_Bank_SQL_Database/README.md

 - Generate reports.

 ## Background
 The World Bank is an international financial institution that provides loans and grants to the governments of low- and middle-income countries for the purpose of pursuing capital.
-The Bank may also make loans and demand policy reforms from recipients.
+It comprises two institutions: the International Bank for Reconstruction and Development (IBRD), and the International Development Association (IDA).

+Together, IBRD and IDA form the World Bank, which provides financing, policy advice, and technical assistance to governments of developing countries.
+IDA focuses on the world’s poorest countries, while IBRD assists middle-income and creditworthy poorer countries.

 [world-bank-wiki](https://en.wikipedia.org/wiki/World_Bank)